Dustbin Baby: Television adaptation

 Publicity still from Dustbin Baby showing April (Dakota Blue Richards) and Marion (Juliet Stevenson).

 Dustbin Baby was dramatised by the BBC and Kindle Entertainment in 2008.
 It was directed by Juliet May and the screenplay was written by Helen Blakeman.
 Juliet Stevenson stars as Marion and Dakota Blue Richards as April.
 It was aired on BBC1 on Sunday 21 December 2008 at 3:25 pm until 4:55 pm.
 During its initial run on BBC One, Dustbin Baby was watched by 2.3 million viewers, giving it a 15.4% share of the audience.Both Wilson and critics responded positively to the film, with Wilson saying she thought it was the best film adaptation of any of her works.
 It was released on DVD on 12 January 2009.
 The film was nominated for several awards and even secured many of them.

+Reception

+The novel was named as one of the bestsellers of the Children's books sections in November 2002, complied by the Booksellers Association of Ireland.